gazebosim/gz-sim/tutorials/resources.md

 Setting up and running a simulation can involve loading various kinds of resources, such as robot models and plugins, from different locations, which can include a local filesystem and online servers.
-Ignition Gazebo offers a few different mechanisms for locating required resources.
+Gazebo offers a few different mechanisms for locating required resources.

 ## Plugins

 A plugin is a shared library that adheres to a specific API and is loaded at runtime.
 Typically, plugins are scoped to perform a narrow set of features.
-For example, the `diff_drive` plugin, provided by Ignition Gazebo, implements a differential drive controller for mobile robots.
+For example, the `diff_drive` plugin, provided by Gazebo, implements a differential drive controller for mobile robots.

 Ignition relies on plugins for rendering, physics simulation, sensor data